 This article is part of our Journal — a plain-English series on skincare actives, grounded in the peer-reviewed evidence.
 Acne and rosacea are medical conditions; persistent or severe cases warrant a dermatologist, who can also prescribe stronger azelaic acid.
 This is general cosmetic information, not medical advice.
 Full source list and evidence-grades in the linked compound registry entries.

-Full evidence breakdown: niacinamide entry · how we grade.
+Full evidence breakdown: Niacinamide (Vitamin B3) · how we grade.